High Performance Computing (HPC) can be accessed by UTS researchers via the

 - provide a shared resource across the UTS research community

-- provide a training or development site for larger HPCC projects destined for NCI.
+- provide a training or development site for larger HPC projects destined for NCI.

 The main page for eResearch is at https://eresearch.uts.edu.au

 The eResearch team will need to give you access.
 Simply email

 to introduce yourself and your requirements to us.
 Once you have access read the

 HPC Getting Started pages.